Collective intelligence: Evidence

 Engel et al. (2014) replicated Woolley et al.'s findings applying an accelerated battery of tasks with a first factor in the factor analysis explaining 49% of the between-group variance in performance with the following factors explaining less than half of this amount.
 Moreover, they found a similar result for groups working together online communicating only via text and confirmed the role of female proportion and social sensitivity in causing collective intelligence in both cases.
-Similarly to Wolley et al., they also measured social sensitivity with the RME which is actually meant to measure people's ability to detect mental states in other peoples' eyes.
+Similarly to Woolley et al., they also measured social sensitivity with the RME which is actually meant to measure people's ability to detect mental states in other peoples' eyes.
 The online collaborating participants, however, did neither know nor see each other at all.
 The authors conclude that scores on the RME must be related to a broader set of abilities of social reasoning than only drawing inferences from other people's eye expressions.

 A collective intelligence factor c in the sense of Woolley et al. was further found in groups of MBA students working together over the course of a semester, in online gaming groups as well as in groups from different cultures and groups in different contexts in terms of short-term versus long-term groups.
 None of these investigations considered team members' individual intelligence scores as control variables.

-Note as well that the field of collective intelligence research is quite young and published empirical evidence is relatively rare yet.
-However, various proposals and working papers are in progress or already completed but (supposedly) still in a scholarly peer reviewing publication process.